NOTICE OF ANNUAL GENERAL MEETING IN SENZIME AB (PUBL)

-- on Thursday 2 May 2019, be registered in the share register kept by Euroclear Sweden AB, and
+on Tuesday 10 May 2022, be registered in the share register kept by Euroclear Sweden AB (the record date), and

-- notify his or her intention to attend the general meeting to the Company, by mail to Ulls väg 29B, 756 51 Uppsala or by e-mail to firstname.lastname@example.org, stating “annual general meeting”, at the l latest on Monday 6 May 2019.
+notify his or her intention to attend the annual general meeting to the Company no later than Friday 13 May 2022, by mail to Ulls väg 41, 756 51 Uppsala or by e-mail to firstname.lastname@example.org, stating “annual general meeting”.

 Such notification shall include the shareholder’s name, personal identification number or corporate registration number, address and telephone number, number of shares, details on advisors (no more than two), if any, and, where applicable, details of representatives or proxies.

 Shareholders represented by proxy must submit a dated power of attorney.
 If the power of attorney is executed by a legal person, a certified copy of the certificate of registration or equivalent must be attached.
 The power of attorney may not be valid for a period exceeding five years from its issuance.
-The original power of attorney and certificate of registration should be submitted to the Company by post at the address mentioned above in due time prior to the general meeting.
-The Company provides a power of attorney form at request and this is also available at the Company’s website, www.senzime.com.
+The original power of attorney and certificate of registration should be submitted to the Company by mail at the address mentioned above in due time prior to the general meeting.
+Alternatively, the original power of attorney and certificate of registration may be brought and presented at the general meeting.
+The Company provides a power of attorney form at request and on the Company’s website, www.senzime.com.

 Number of shares and votes

-9. Determination of remuneration to the board of directors and the auditor
+Resolution on remuneration to the board of directors and auditor

-10. Election of members of the board of directors, chairman of the board of directors and deputy members of the board of directors, if any
+Election of members of the board of directors, chairman of the board of directors and deputy members of the board of directors

-13. Resolution on the introduction of an incentive program through a directed issue of warrants.
+Resolution on the introduction of incentive program 2022/2026

-14. Resolution on authorization for the board of directors to issue new shares, warrants and/or convertible instruments
+Resolution on a general authorization for the board of directors

 Proposals to resolutions